-The fair values of investment properties are determined at the end of balance sheet date by an independent professional valuer.
+The fair values of investment properties are determined at the end of each reporting period by an independent professional valuer.
 Valuations were made on the basis of investment approach by capitalising the net rental income receivable from the existing tenancies and the reversionary rental income potentials.
 These methodologies are based upon estimates of future results and a set of assumptions as to income and expenses of the property and future economic conditions.

-6. TURNOVER/SEGMENTAL INFORMATION
+7. TURNOVER/SEGMENTAL INFORMATION